w3c/wai-about-wai/_about/new-work.md

 Above lists work that is on-going.
 The following are nearly done.
 Learn about the stages from ** [How WAI Develops Accessibility Standards through the W3C Process: Milestones and Opportunities to Contribute](https://www.w3.org/WAI/standards-guidelines/w3c-process/)**.

+* **WCAG 2.2** is planned to go to "Candidate Recommendation" stage the first half of 2022.

 * **EPUB 3.3**, with updates to the core specification and to EPUB Accessibility 1.1, is planned to go to "Candidate Recommendation" stage the end of March 2022.